alexrdnk/projectsjava/README.md

 It create customised bots for various purposes, such as automatic notifications, message updates or interactive chatbots.

 This Telegram Bot contains my CV information.

-!!!!!!!!!!!
-You need to log in Telegram ---> https://web.telegram.org/k/ and add this to search string to find a bot! ---> @Oleksandr_Radionenko_InfoBot !!!!!!!!!!!

-Start program and BOT will become working!